 The Mathematics Framework

-The central focus of the framework is mathematical problem solving.
-The five inter-related components of the framework are integral parts of mathematics learning and problem solving.
+The central focus of the framework is mathematical problem-solving.
+The five inter-related components of the framework are integral parts of mathematics learning and problem-solving.

-Metacognition, or “thinking about thinking”, refers to the awareness of, and the ability to control one’s thinking processes, in particular the selection and use of problem-solving strategies.
+Metacognition, or “thinking about thinking”, refers to the awareness of, and the ability to control one’s thinking processes, in particular, the selection and use of problem-solving strategies.

 Mathematical concepts cover numerical, algebraic, geometrical, statistical, probabilistic, and analytical concepts.
 Students should develop the mathematics ideas in depth and as an integrated whole.

-Attiudes refer to the affective aspects of mathematics learning such as:
+Attitudes refer to the affective aspects of mathematics learning such as: